architects-land/minecraft-scaleway-frontend/docs/server-stopper.md

 only stop Minecraft.
 (This argument must be used on a systemd Linux distribution.)
 The argument `-minecraft-service string` specifies the name of the service to stop.
 By default, this is `minecraft.service`.

+## Stopping the Minecraft server via the rcon

+You can stop the Minecraft server via the rcon with Server Stopper.
+The rcon must be enabled in the `server.properties`.

+To stop the server, run `service -stop-minecraft -rcon-password [password]` (assuming that `service` is the in your path).
+It will send a `stop` command via the rcon.
+You can customize the port with `-rcon-port [int > 0]` (default: `25575`).